iDikwan/jmeter-performance-testing/README.md

 ### 🧠 Analysis

-Interestingly, the Stress Test resulted in a slightly lower error rate (11.98%) compared to the Load Test (15.75%), despite using a significantly higher number of users.
+The Stress Test produced an interesting result where the error rate (7.91%) was lower than the Load Test (9.40%), despite a much higher number of users.

-This behavior suggests that system performance is influenced not only by the number of concurrent users but also by how requests are distributed over time.
+This shows that system performance depends not only on user count but also on how requests are distributed.

-With a gradual ramp-up configuration, requests are introduced steadily rather than all at once.
-This reduces the likelihood of sudden request spikes, allowing the system to process requests more efficiently even under higher load.
+With a ramp-up period of 10 seconds, requests are introduced gradually rather than all at once.
+This avoids sudden spikes and allows the system to process requests more efficiently, resulting in improved throughput and lower error rate.

-This demonstrates that traffic patterns and request distribution play a critical role in system performance.

 ---

 ### ⚠️ Identified Bottleneck

-✅ Request handling efficiency depends on traffic distribution

-The system may experience more failures during concentrated request bursts rather than sustained distributed traffic.
+✅ System is sensitive to **traffic patterns rather than just user volume**

+Performance degradation is more likely under burst traffic conditions.

 ---

 ### ✅ Conclusion (Stress Test)

-The Stress Test shows that the system remains relatively stable even under heavy load conditions when requests are distributed gradually.
-This highlights that system limitations are influenced more by traffic patterns than by user count alone.
+The system performs efficiently even under higher user load when requests are evenly distributed.
+This indicates that traffic pattern plays a significant role in system stability.

 ---